 It’s turned out to be an annul event we all look forward to every year full of smack talk, kid talk, wine, bites, health and life.
 At the end of the evening we all leave with dozens of cookies and/or holiday baking.

 Annual Cookie Exchange and Battle Gingerbread

 An annual cookie exchange is a fun way to try new cookies and holiday treats.

-This year I am making cookies for both our Annual Group Cookie Exchange, and, since I am always up for a challenge, The Great Food Blogger Cookie Swap 2013.
+This year I am making cookies for both our Annual Group Cookie Exchange, and since I am always up for a challenge, The Great Food Blogger Cookie Swap 2013.
 This Cookie Swap is Worldwide and you have to be a Food Blogger to participate.
-For a small submission fee (goes to Cookies for Kids’ Cancer), you get matched up with other Food Bloggers in your Country.
-Since my country “Canada” is rather large, I was paired with Food Bloggers who live in Eastern Canada.
-I am in the West.
+For a small submission fee (goes to Cookies for Kids’ Cancer), you get matched up with other Food Bloggers in your country.
+I am in Canada and have been paired with Food Bloggers who live in Eastern Canada.

 By participating in the Food Blogger Cookie Swap I also received 3 fabulous cookies from Food Bloggers across Canada.
 Heather from The Tasty Gardener in Toronto sent over some “tasty” Egg Nog Cookies.
 Sarah at Feasts For All Seasons in Vancouver (my old stomping grounds & heart City) provided me with a Lovely cookie called Chocolate Gingerbread Crackles.
 Evelyne from Cheap Ethnic Eatz in Montreal sent along some Ohh La La Candied Orange Peel Shortbread.
 Fantastic cookies all around and I can’t wait until next year’s Cookie Swap 2014!